-The financial statements have been prepared on a historical cost basis, except for the following assets and liabilities which have been measured at fair value:
+The financial statements have been prepared on a historical cost basis, except for the following assets and liabilities which have been measured at fair value: a) Certain financial assets and financial liabilities measured at fair value (refer note no. 2.6 and 2.7.3)

-The consolidated financial statements are presented in Indian Rupees (₹) and all amounts are in Lacs unless otherwise stated.
+The consolidated financial statements are presented in Indian Rupees (?) and all amounts are in Lacs unless otherwise stated.